msouppe/Ceph/paper/paper.md

 # Pipeline {#sec:pipeline}
 ## Prerequisites
 There are three main prerequisites to run this experiment; Popper (v1.1.2), Docker (v2.0.0.3), and a Cloudlab account.
-Any other additional dependecies that are needed to set up the cluster and benchmarking tool are contained in a Docker container, therefore no additional installs are required.
+Any other additional dependencies that are needed to set up the cluster and benchmarking tool are contained in a Docker container, therefore no additional installs are required.

-## Worflow
+## Workflow
 @Lst:ceph_pop shows the complete pipeline for this experiment.
 This pipeline consists of the following main stages; setup, deploy, run-benchmark, teardown, and validate.
 One can notice in @Fig:pipeline_flow that the setup stage is surrounded in a different color compared to the remainder of the stages.
 The reasoning behind this is to allow for different services for resources for this end-to-end testing environment.
-For this experiment, the resources are being allocated from Cloulab and the idea is to use other services such as Amazon Web Services or Chameleon for resources.
+For this experiment, the resources are being allocated from Cloudlab and the idea is to use other services such as Amazon Web Services or Chameleon for resources.
 The setup for Amazon Web Services and Chameleon would consist of different processes for requesting resources therefore the setup scripts would differ from the Cloudlab setup script.

 In addition to the scripts to conduct the experiment, there are also other folders in the pipeline such as cbt, ceph-anisble, Docker, and GENI.
 These folders indicate the different tools are being used throughout the experiment.
-Each tool will be futher explained in their appropriate stages of how that tool is used.
+Each tool will be further explained in their appropriate stages of how that tool is used.

 {#Fig:pipeline_flow} - MIA